ZEISS Microscopy Knowledge Base

 • TAG_SEGMENTS = defines the segments TAG to be used to compute the boxes.
 It is used as alternative of the standard method (whole volume).
 If empty, the default method (whole volume) is used.

-Code line showing TAG_SEGMENTS = ""
+Code showing TAG_SEGMENTS = ""

 • TAG_BOXES = defines the TAG assigned to the created boxes.

-Code screenshot showing TAG_BOXES = "Boxes"
+Code line showing TAG_BOXES = "Boxes"

 • TAG_SEGMENTS = “”